-1. Meet the requirement to sit for the CPA examination in those states where 150 hours is still required without having to complete a master's degree in accounting;

-2. Satisfy the need for those who have already passed the CPA examination and require 150 hours to become licensed;

-3. Gain employment, as many employers in the accounting profession prefer graduates who are CPA eligible;

-4. Gain knowledge and skills in the accounting areas that are generally not covered at the undergraduate level;

-5. Study at their own convenience, as these courses will be offered online.
+- 1. Meet the requirement to sit for the CPA examination in those states where 150 hours is still required without having to complete a master's degree in accounting; - 2.
+Satisfy the need for those who have already passed the CPA examination and require 150 hours to become licensed; - 3.
+Gain employment, as many employers in the accounting profession prefer graduates who are CPA eligible; - 4.
+Gain knowledge and skills in the accounting areas that are generally not covered at the undergraduate level; - 5.
+Study at their own convenience, as these courses will be offered online.

-Program Components Credit Hours

-ACC 504 Fund Accounting for Governmental and

-Not-for-Profit Accounting 3

-ACC 505 Fraud Examination 3

-ACC 532 Advanced Cost Accounting 3

-ACC 538 Law and the Accountant 3

-ACC 540 Accounting Theory 3

-ACC 549 Using Financial Accounting Information 3

-Total Credit Hours 18
+- ACC 504: Fund Accounting for Government and Not-For-Profit Accounting 3 credit hours - ACC 505: Fraud Examination 3 credit hours - ACC 532: Advanced Cost Accounting 3 credit hours - ACC 538: Law and the Accountant 3 credit hours - ACC 540: Accounting Theory 3 credit hours - ACC 549: Using Financial Accounting Information 3 credit hours